Skip to main content

 Club Rides

 All of our club rides are led by member volunteers.
 These volunteers are called Ride Leaders and they are responsible for coordinating and posting rides to our Club Ride Calendar.
 We currently offer rides nearly every day of the week during the high season (Mid-May through Mid-November, weather permitting), and occasional indoor social events (along with an occasional fat bike ride!) during the winter months.
 Most of our rides originate within the 5 county area that our club covers (Leelanau, Grand Traverse, Benzie, Antrim and Kalkaska).
 Our rides can occur throughout the day as we strive to offer morning, afternoon and evening rides.
-Several of our more popular rides offer multiple route lengths to suit the needs of our members, and many of these rides break into smaller groups at a pace comfortable for them.
+A few of our more popular rides offer multiple route lengths to suit the needs of our members, and may break into smaller groups at paces comfortable for them.

 It is very important as a rider that you know your biking capabilities including ride length and pace (speed), and choose rides compatible with your goals and abilities.
 We do not live in a flat area, so terrain becomes a factor as well.
 Rides may include hills, pavement of varying degrees, gravel roads, singletrack, or combinations of all of these!
 Make sure you read the description of the route provided by the Ride Leader.
 If you are unsure, contact the Ride Leader or the Ride Director for further clarification.

-If a ride is cancelled due to weather, we try to give at least 90 minutes notice prior to the start of the scheduled ride.
+If a ride is delayed or cancelled, we try to give at least 90 minutes notice prior to the start of the scheduled ride.
 Please note it is important that you refresh your browser often when checking on the status of a Club Ride in order to see any last minute updates to the calendar entries.

 Rider-handbook.jpg